 Randolph L. Marten has been a full-time employee of ours since 1974.
 Mr. Marten has been a Director since October 1980, our Chairman of the Board since August 1993 and our Chief Executive Officer since January 2005.
 Mr. Marten also served as our President from June 1986 until June 2008, our Chief Operating Officer from June 1986 until August 1998 and as a Vice President from October 1980 to June 1986.
-We believe Mr. Marten's qualifications to sit on our Board of Directors include his four decades of experience in the trucking industry, including 39 years as an executive officer.
+We believe Mr. Marten's qualifications to sit on our Board of Directors include his four decades of experience in the trucking industry, including 40 years as an executive officer.

 Larry B. Hagness has been a Director since July 1991.
 Mr. Hagness has been the Chief Executive Officer of Durand Builders Service, Inc., a retail lumber/home center outlet and general contractor, since June 2016 and served as the President of Durand Builders Service, Inc. from 1978 to June 2016.
-Mr. Hagness was an officer and owner of Main Street Graphics, a commercial printing company, from 1985 through January 2014, and also served on the Board of Directors of Chippewa Valley Technical College from 2007 through July 2013.
+Mr. Hagness is the principal stockholder of Durand Builders Service, Inc. Mr. Hagness was an officer and owner of Main Street Graphics, a commercial printing company, from 1985 through January 2014, and also served on the Board of Directors of Chippewa Valley Technical College from 2007 through July 2013.
 We believe Mr. Hagness's qualifications to sit on our Board of Directors include his management experience with Durand Builders Service, Inc. and his years of experience as our director.